 This year's top award in the British T.V.
 News film Competition went to Ernest Christie?

-This year's top award in the British T.V.
+Background: This year's top award in the British T.V.
 News film Competition went to Ernest Christie of the BBC, who won first prizes in two of the six categories.
 First prizes, too, went to Bob Turner and Neil Davis of Visnews, at the ceremony in the Lancaster Hotel tonight (Tuesday) where the awards were presented by Lord Aylestone, Chairman of the Independent Television Authority.

 South African Ernest Christie gained the Cameraman of the Year title for his entry in the 'Film Portfolio' category of three films from the Vietnam war 'Riverline Patrol', 'Save the Children' and 'Saigon Street fighting'.
 The 'River Patrol' entry also came first in the Features News category, while 'Save the Children" came second.
 All three stories were shot for the BBC's 'Twenty-Four Hours' programme.